 For an electrical connector, it is important that the gold plating is thick enough and has good wear- resistance over its lifetime.
 To get a good image of such plating a Focused Ion Beam (FIB) is used.
 A tiny hole is milled and the resulting polished surface is analyzed using an electron microscope.
 In most case this electron microscope and FIB are combined in a so called DualBeam system.

 FIB cross section features:

-- FIB-prepared sections are used extensively in SEM microscopy, where the FIB preparation, SEM imaging, and elemental analysis can happen on the same multi-technique tool.
+- FIB-prepared sections are used extensively in SEM microscopy, where the FIB preparation, SEM imaging, and elemental analysis are done on the same DualBeam system.

-- It is an ideal tool for examining products with small, difficult-to-access features, such those found in the semiconductor industry and for sub-surface particle identification.
+- It is an ideal tool for examining products with small, difficult-to-access features, as found in the semiconductor industry and for sub-surface particle identification.

 - NO mechanical stress is applied to your sample

 - NO contaminants like grinding/polishing slurries are applied